Xmetalfanx/linuxSetup/tests/solusTests.md

 | Switch from Unstable Branch to Stable Branch                      |       |  |
 | Add Unstable Repo (Doesn't do anything to currently used Branch ) |       |  |
 | Disable Unstable Repo (only)                                      |       |  |

+??
+How do I handle the different branches (so to speak) ?